devsdenepal/PhantomBlitz/README.md

- # PhantomBlazer
+ # PhantomBlitz

-**PhantomBlazer is a Python-based framework that creates an executable file with various parameters.
+**PhantomBlitz is a Python-based framework that creates an executable file with various parameters.
 It allows users to perform a reverse TCP connection and execute cmd commands.**
 ## Features

 - [x] Reverse TCP connection